Tales

 - Will you come for a walk with us again, Eloïse? asked Viky.

-The little panda looked at her mother, who licked her forehead in agreement.
-She then nodded her head, happy to have made new friends.
+The little panda looked at his mother, who licked his forehead in agreement.
+She then nodded, delighted to have made new friends.

 The end.